 To ensure employee engagement for a remote workforce, organizations need to provide technology like video conferencing that ensures a strong employee experience and company culture inside and outside the office.
-This technology should deliver a digital workspace solution for remote workers, including endpoint management, virtual apps and desktops, content collaboration, and application delivery solutions.

-Benefits of a remote workforce for businesses:
+Benefits of a remote workforce for businesses include:

 - Cost savings: Because remote employees work from home offices, organizations also benefit from remote work through reduced overhead spending and less need for desk space.
-Some businesses like Automattic have gone as far as eliminating their office space altogether, choosing to have an entirely remote workforce.
+Some businesses have gone as far as eliminating their office space altogether, choosing to have an entirely remote workforce.